On Prediction Properties of Kriging: Uniform Error Bounds and Robustness: Proof of Theorem

 where $\bm r_1(\cdot) = (\Psi(\cdot-\bm x_1),...,\Psi(\cdot-\bm x_n))^T$, $\bm r(\cdot) = (\Phi(\cdot-\bm x_1),...,\Phi(\cdot-\bm x_n))^T$, $\mathbf{K}_1 = (\Psi(\bm x_j-\bm x_k))_{jk}$, and $\mathbf{K} = (\Phi(\bm x_j-\bm x_k))_{jk}$.

 The rest of our proof consists of the following steps.
 In step 1, we bound the covering number $N(\epsilon,\Omega,\mathfrak{d})$.
 Next we bound the diameter $D$.
-In step 3, we invoke Theorem \ref{Th:maximum} to obtain a bound for the entropy integral.
-In the last step, we use (\ref{BorellTIS}) to obtain the desired results.
+In step 3, we invoke Lemma 1 in the supplementary materials to obtain a bound for the entropy integral.
+In the last step, we use (1.8) in the supplementary materials to obtain the desired results.

 \textbf{Step 1: Bounding the covering number}

 Let $h(\cdot) = \Psi(\bm x-\cdot) - \Psi(\bm x'-\cdot)$ and $h_1(\cdot) = \bm r^T(\bm x)\mathbf{K}^{-1}\bm r_1(\cdot) - \bm r^T(\bm x')\mathbf{K}^{-1}\bm r_1(\cdot)$.
 It can verified that